greg9702/Chess/README.md

 # __Chess__

 Chess multiplayer game build using C++. <br>
+Provided full logic and functionallity of chess. <br>
-Flask application is client which play with other client using server. <br>
+Two Flask applications play with each other through the server. <br>
 Cpp application is used as server. <br>

 ### Requirements: